How to set up a Foundation in Dubai

-A sovereign legal structure to protect your wealth, plan succession and govern family assets with continuity.
+A sovereign legal structure to protect your wealth, plan succession and govern family assets with continuity, with Spanish-speaking advisors throughout.
 The Emirati alternative to a trust, with its own legal personality.

 5.0Verified Google reviews